-The reducing agents is the fuel used to burn the oxygen produced by the oxidizers.
+The reducing agent is the fuel that burns in the oxygen produced by the oxidizers.
 This combustion produces hot gas.
-Examples of reducing agents are sulfur and charcoal, which react with the oxygen to form sulfur dioxide (SO2) and carbon dioxide (CO2), respectively.
+Examples of reducing agents are sulfur and charcoal, which react with the oxygen and form sulfur dioxide (SO2) and carbon dioxide (CO2), respectively.

-Two reducing agents may be combined to accelerate or slow the reaction.
+Combining two reducing agents can accelerate or slow the reaction.
 Also, metals affect the speed of the reaction.
 Finer metal powders react more quickly than coarse powders or flakes.
 Other substances, such as cornmeal, also may be added to regulate the reaction.

 Binders hold the mixture together.
 For a sparkler, common binders are dextrin (a sugar) dampened by water, or a shellac compound dampened by alcohol.
-The binder can serve as a reducing agent and as a reaction moderator.
+Some binders serve as a reducing agent and as a reaction moderator.

 Putting it All Together

-To summarize, a sparkler consists of a chemical mixture that is molded onto a stick or wire.
-These chemicals may be mixed with water to form a slurry that can be coated on a wire (by dipping) or poured into a tube.
+In summary, a sparkler is a chemical mixture molded onto a stick or wire.
+Mixing these chemicals with water makes a slurry that coats a wire (by dipping) or gets poured into a tube.
 Once the mixture dries, you have a sparkler.
-Aluminum, iron, steel, zinc or magnesium dust or flakes may be used to create the bright, shimmering sparks.
+Aluminum, iron, steel, zinc or magnesium dust or flakes create the bright, shimmering sparks.
 The metal flakes heat up until they are incandescent and glow or, at a high enough temperature, actually burn.
-A variety of chemicals can be added to create colors.
-The fuel and oxidizer are proportioned so that the sparkler burns slowly rather than exploding like a firecracker.
+A variety of chemicals create colors.
+Proportioning the fuel and oxidizer makes it so that the sparkler burns slowly rather than exploding like a firecracker.
 Once one end of the sparkler is ignited, it burns progressively to the other end.